Our History

 2017 - 2018

-- First project in diabetic retinopathy - Continue to implement children's eye care projects
+First project in diabetic retinopathy launched; Continued to implement pediatric eye care projects

 2019 - 2022

-- Completed the first project on diabetic retinopathy, piloting artificial intelligence in screening diabetic patients - Successfully advocated for the adoption of the Guidelines on Diagnosis, Treatment and Management of Diabetic Retinopathy by the Ministry of Health - 5-years strategy (2022-2026) released, guiding Orbis Vietnam's work - Continue implementing pediatric eye care and capacity building projects
+Completed the first project on diabetic retinopathy, piloting artificial intelligence in screening diabetic patients; Successfully advocated for the adoption of the Guidelines on Diagnosis, Treatment and Management of Diabetic Retinopathy by the Ministry of Health; 5-year country strategy (2022-2026) adopted, guiding Orbis Vietnam's work; Continue implementing pediatric eye care and capacity building projects

-Orbis has been providing the highest level of expertise to support the development of Vietnamese ophthalmology and blindness prevention in the country through four key strategies:
+Orbis has been providing the highest level of expertise to support the development of Vietnamese ophthalmic sector and blindness prevention in the country through four key strategies:

 History of Orbis International